United Citizens' Alarm: Methods

 The group's tactics are suppressive; UTA members go to rallies throughout Utah with 30–1,000 members, wearing military-style uniforms and bulletproof vests while they observe rallies.
 They claim that they are at these groups to prevent damage to property, and openly carry weapons with them, taking advantage of both the Second Amendment and Utah's open carry laws.

 This has been seen by civil rights groups as having a chilling effect on canceling protests, as organizers fear that the presence of armed UTA members would lead to violence.
 Jason Stevens, of American Civil Liberties Union chapter in Utah, drew parallels between these tactics and intimidation tactics used against black protesters in the civil rights movement of the 1960s.
 Their paramilitary tactics have been criticized by the Institute for Constitutional Advocacy and Protection at Georgetown University Law Center, and has raised concerns over voter intimidation in the presidential election of 2020.

 In response, some groups and individuals – such as BLM activist and guns' rights proponent John Sullivan and his group, Insurgence USA – brought arms to protests for self-defence, and encouraged other protesters to do the same.

 On July 22, 20 armed UCA members confronted Sullivan at an armed protest.
-On October 2, 2020, a UCA counter-protestor was charged with assault at a BLM rally.
+On October 2, 2020, a UCA counter-protester was charged with assault at a BLM rally.